-Proximity marketing is the practice of sending alerts via mobile phone to consumers based on their geographical location, history of purchases and preferences, and other factors, such as weather.
+Proximity marketing is the practice of sending alerts via mobile phone to consumers based on their geographical location, needs (such as if they are waiting for dental help), history of purchases and preferences, and other factors, such as weather.

 How Proximity Marketing Works